 Further details of the upcoming festival will be revealed at a preview event at the BFI London base on February 19th and tickets for all the events will be available on the BFI website in the coming weeks.

-The BFI is within walking distance of London Waterloo London Underground station and the mainline rail station so is ideal for those staying in central London hotels.
+The BFI is within walking distance of London Waterloo London Underground station and the mainline rail station so is ideal for those staying in Mayfair hotels London.
 It is also close to a number of other top London attractions including the Royal Festival Hall, the National Theatre, the Tate Modern, the Design Museum and the EDF London Eye.